open-siege/siege-studio/docs/open-siege.md

 As far as humanly possible, existing mods and scripts will be supported.

 ### Future Game Support
 Other games may be supported.
-It depends on the level of support 3Space Studio can attain for their file formats.
+It depends on the level of support Siege Studio can attain for their file formats.

 Specifically, to implement some of the older games, some of the following file formats would need to be supported:
 * [WLD](https://github.com/open-siege/open-siege/wiki/WLD)